Haha (tribe): History

 Despite being Islamized, the Haha lack Arab blood.
 They were possibly Islamized by Uqba ibn Nafi.
 The confederation first appeared in history as a supporter of the Almoravids in the 11th century and later the Almohads.
 Ibn Khaldun described the Haha as proud and courageous and other authors like Leo Africanus and Marmol also spoke about the Haha and their territory.

 Writing about the province of Haha, Leo Africanus says:

 Haha is a harsh land, with many high, craggy mountains, forests and valleys, and narrow streams.
-It is well populated and full of goats and donkeys, but fewer sheep, cattle and horses; little fruit grows there, not because the land is poor, but because the people are ignorant, for I have seen many places where grapes, figs and peaches flourish.
+It is well populated and full of goats and donkeys, but fewer sheep, cattle and horses; little fruit grows there, not because the land is poor.
 They grow little wheat but large amounts of barley and millet, along with honey, which they eat without knowing to keep the wax too.
 There are many thorny trees that produce fruit somewhat like Spanish olives, which they call argan in their language, and from which they make a stinking, foul oil, used for food and fuel.

 In the 1939 census, they had a population of 84,000 people and had 20 Jews among them.